 Promotions and Security

 A master’s degree in special education can provide the opportunity to promotions within many school districts.
-With this degree, you might apply for district-level jobs.
+In fact, with this degree, you might apply for district-level jobs.
 If your degree allows you to gain a new special education endorsement, it will also broaden the areas in which you will be able to teach.

 Gaining a master’s degree can broaden your endorsements and allow for more career opportunities.
 Some of the endorsements available in special education include: